nautes-labs/website/src/en/guide/user-guide/deploy-an-application.md

 spec:
   # DeploymentRuntime name
   name: dr-demo-$suffix
+  # optional
+  # The customization account refers to Nautes creating a service account in the target environment's namespace.
-  # The account refers to run deployment runtime need an account.
+  # This account has the necessary permissions to ensure deployment runtime resources work normally,
-  # By default, the runtime creates an account with the name of the runtime.
-You can also specify an account or not.
-It is a Service Account for Kubernetes.
+  # such as cloning code repositories and getting artifact repository secrets.
+  # If not specified, the default service account with the same name as the deployment runtime will be created.
   account: dr-demo-account-$suffix
+  # Target environment hosting the deployment runtime
   destination:
-    # The environment refers to the target environment for running the deployment.
+    # Environment name
     environment: env-test-demo-$suffix
+    # optional
-    # The namespace refers to the target namespace of the environment for running the deployment.
+    # The customization namespace is used to deploy applications in the target environment's namespace,
+    # supporting multiple customization namespaces.
+    # If not specified, the default namespace with the same name as the deployment runtime will be created.
     namespaces:
       - dr-demo-ns-$suffix
   manifestsource: